Microsoft's rebuilt Edge likely to support Chrome extensions, may come to Xbox One

 Microsoft said Friday that the shift to Chromium technology will take place over the coming year, billing it as improvement for web developers and Windows users alike.
 It isn't entirely a positive development, though: It means one less independent player setting web standards and improving core browser technology.

-Alden, who's the Edge project manager, also responded to a query about adding the browser to the company's Xbox One games console.
+Alden, who's an Edge program manager, also responded to a query about adding the browser to the company's Xbox One games console.

 "We are at the early stages of our journey, but it is our intention to bring the next version of Microsoft Edge to all Microsoft devices," he said.